asanyaga/BuildTest/Code/Distributr.Mobile/Distributr.Mobile/Distributr.Mobile.Core/Documentation/TOOLS.md

 #### Installing HAX Optimistation

-You can insall a small tool from Intel (if you are running an Intel chip on your workstation).
+You can install a small tool from Intel (if you are running an Intel chip on your workstation).
 You do this through the SDK Manager as shown below.
 Once downloaded it will be stored in <sdk home>\extras\intel\Hardware_Accelerated_Execution_Manager.
 Double click the installer and follow the instructions.
 You may also need to change a setting in your BIOS to enable this optimisation.
 With HAX installed, you can run Android emulators with the Intel Atom CPU and they will be a lot quicker than emulating the ARM CPUs.

 ![alt text](sdk_manager_hax.png "HAX App")

-###Visutal Studio Configuration
+###Visual Studio Configuration

 Visual Studio's configuration files are checked in to the repository so these options should already be set when you open the project.
 To access these settings in Visual Studio you can click on PROJECT > Distributr.Mobile Properties